Slow Inventory Turnover: A Retail Customer Dissatisfaction Culprit

 Shop Elsewhere?
 How Low Inventory Turnover Affects Customer Shopping Experience and Drives Shoppers Away

 A low inventory turnover rate can have several effects on customers.
-Inventory turnover measures how quickly a retailer sells its inventory and replaces it with new stock.
+Inventory turnover measures how quickly a retailer sells its goods/stocks and replaces them with new stock.

 A low turnover rate indicates that products are sitting on the shelves for an extended period, which can result in the following implications for customers: